 Home Craft Collection, 2015: Narrative Made features heritage handmade crafts and naturally dyed materials from around Asia with a mission to preserve heritage crafts and produce clothing that empowers the marginalised artisans and their communities.
 Home Craft, a collection that brings you the hidden crafts normally found in the backyard of a talented craftsman.
 The collection includes unique fabrications from handwoven, hand-pleated and double-sided embroidery from the Miao people in China, as well as hand quilting, natural dyed and shibori dyed silk and cotton from Bangladesh.
 Colour ranges from black, dark indigo to madder red and betel nut.

-Research & Design project highlights
+Research & Designs

 I operate in a wide range of research and design work - from brand strategies, visual & product trend forecasting, consumer insights, to ethnographic and archival research.